mhdeleglise/Gh/README.md

 function on your computer.
 This function computes the sum of primes upto x, doing  O(x^(2/3)/log^2 x) elemantary operations.

-You will find  a very good **primesum**  command on the repository [primesum](https://github.com/kimwalisch/primesum) of Kim Walisch.
+You will find  a very efficient **primesum**  command on the repository [primesum](https://github.com/kimwalisch/primesum) of Kim Walisch.
 This implementation uses threads and this may easily divide by 10 or more the time of computation on a computer with a large number of cores.
-The command primesum must be in the directory where you download Gh, or must be in your $PATH.
+The command primesum must be put  in the directory where you download Gh, or in one of the directories figuring in the value of your PATH environment variable.

 Build instructions (Unix-like OSes)
 -----------------------------------